Salon Business Plan Template: How-To Guide + Example

 Revenue and Cost Drivers

-[Company Name]’s revenues will come primarily from the services rendered and secondarily from the sale of hair care products.
+[Salon Name]’s revenues will come primarily from the services rendered and secondarily from the sale of hair care products.

 • Commission paid to hair stylists on a per-service basis